NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 ShardedTensor
 -------------
-It's the primary use case of distributed checkpointing - tensors sharding.
+ShardedTensor is the primary use case for distributed checkpointing - tensor sharding.
-Allows to define how PyTorch tensors are sharded across the workload.
+It defines how PyTorch tensors are distributed across the workload.
-See `Tensors transformations`_ section for more details on ShardedTensors.
+See the `Tensors transformations`_ section for more details on ShardedTensors.

 ShardedObject
 -------------